 Goodwill assessment for impairment is performed on at least an annual basis on October 1 or whenever events or changes in circumstances indicate that the carrying value of the asset may not be recoverable.
 The Group performs a two-step goodwill impairment test.
 The first step compares the fair values of each reporting unit to its carrying amount, including goodwill.
 If the fair value of a reporting unit exceeds its carrying amount, goodwill is not considered impaired and the second step will not be required.
 If the carrying amount of a reporting unit exceeds its fair value, the second step compares the implied fair value of the affected reporting unit's goodwill to the carrying value of that goodwill.
 The implied fair value of goodwill is determined in a manner similar to accounting for a business combination with the allocation of the assessed fair value determined in the first step to the assets and liabilities of the reporting unit.
-The excess of the fair value of the reporting unit over the amounts assigned to the assets and liabilities is the implied fair value of goodwill.
-This allocation process is only performed for purposes of evaluating goodwill impairment and does not result in an entry to adjust the value of any assets or liabilities.
-An impairment loss is recognized for any excess in the carrying value of goodwill over the implied fair value of goodwill.
-The judgment in estimating the fair value of reporting units includes estimating future cash flows, determining appropriate discount rates and making other assumptions.
+The excess of the fair value of the areporting unit over the amounts assigned to the assets and liabilities is the implied fair value of any assets or liabilities.
+An impairment loss is recognized for any excess in the carrying value of goodwill over the implied fair value of reporting units includes estimating future cash flows, determining appropriate discount rates and making other assumptions.
 Changes in these estimates and assumptions could materially affect the determination of the fair value of each reporting unit.